Colegio de San Juan de Letran: St. Dominic de Guzman Building

-The building who was named after the founder of the Order of Preachers (Dominicans).
+The building named after the founder of the Order of Preachers (Dominicans).
 This building houses classrooms, Science and Psychology Laboratory, College of Liberal Arts and Sciences and The Institute of Communication.

 St. Thomas Aquinas Building

 This building houses the Library and Media Center for Communication Arts students.
 The Media Center has two sections: Instructional Media and Broadcast Media.
 It provides human and material resources for instructional and broadcast purposes.

 St. Raymond of Peñafort Building

 The former High School Building, St. Raymond of Peñafort houses the Office of the Vice Rector for Religious Affairs.
 It includes the Accounting Stock Room, Lost and Found Office, Hospitality Management Facility, Auxiliary Services, Audit Services, Letran Alumni Association Office, and the Center for Community Development Office.
 The school clinic is in this building.

 St. Albert the Great Building

-This building is also known as the Student Center Building because it houses student facilities such as the canteens, a modern 400-seat auditorium, Office of the Student Affairs, Letran Student Council Office, the Graduate School faculty room and student lounge, six SC classrooms, Thesis Section, The Lance Publication Office, and the Office of the Dean in Graduate School.
+This building is also known as the Student Center Building because it houses student facilities such as the canteens, a modern 400-seat auditorium, Office of the Student Affairs, Letran Student Council Office, the Graduate School faculty room and student lounge, six classrooms, Thesis Section, The Lance Publication Office, and the Office of the Dean in Graduate School.